moappi/simple-join/README.md

 #### join.success(num)

-Signals that the a join(s) are completed, and was 'successful'
+Signals that a join(s) is completed, and was 'successful'

 Parameters: